becCanDoIt/github-final-project/README.md

 which remains a cornerstone of financial computations.

 # With just a few clicks..
-you unlock a vista of numerical insights, providing a clear picture of potential growth or obligations over the duration of your financial engagements.
+You unlock a vista of numerical insights, providing a clear picture of potential growth or obligations over the duration of your financial engagements.
 # Our Simple Interest Calculator doesn't just give you numbers;
-it bestows peace of mind and a command over your fiscal planning.
+It bestows peace of mind and a command over your fiscal planning.